nasz8f/4330-7330_Final_Project/C++.md

 ### Implementation of Listeners and Event Handlers:
 #####Declaring Events

-In an event source class, use the /_/_event keyword on a method declaration to declare the method as an event.
+In an event source class, use the \_\_event keyword on a method declaration to declare the method as an event.
 Make sure to declare the method, but do not define it; to do so will generate a compiler error, because the compiler defines the method implicitly when it is made into an event.

 #####Defining Event Handlers